vipersniper0501/KHS-NTHS-Flight-Systems/README.md

 - Power bank that houses 4 double A batteries

-Quick Setup Guide
+Quick Setup Guide Version 1
 Installation of code on Raspberry Pi:
 1. Install Raspian OS on a micro-sd card and insert the micro-sd card into the raspberry pi zero
 2. Put installation code for the Moore Flight computer on a flash drive
 3. Insert flash drive into Raspberry Pi
 4. Using file manager equivalent on Raspberry Pi to find directory containing the system code.

-5. once found on the flash drive, open current location with terminal
+5. Once found on the flash drive, open current location with terminal

-6. once in the terminal, unpack the folder using “sudo tar -xvzf MFP-0.3.tar.gz”
+6. once in the terminal, unpack the folder using `sudo tar -xvzf MFP-0.3.tar.gz`

-7. once unpacked, in terminal type “cd MFP-0.3/MFP-0.3-src” to get to the directory containing the install file
+7. once unpacked, in terminal type `cd MFP-0.3/MFP-0.3-src` to get to the directory containing the install file
 8. Type `./install.sh` to install the new version of Moore Flight Computer code

 Installation of code on Arduino: